zeejers/Meg/README.md

 # Meg - Dotnet Migration Tool

-Meg is an extremely simple migration command line tool that is inspired by conventions of tools such as rake and ecto.
-Support for Postgresql, MSSQL, MySql, and SQLite.
+Meg is a simple migration command line tool that is inspired by conventions of tools such as rake and ecto, and Saturn.Cli.
+Its the missing migration tool that I wish dotnet had.

+Support for Postgresql, with limited / experimental support for MSSQL, MySql, and SQLite is provided.

 - `create` - Creates initial database by name.
 - `drop` - Drops a database by name.